frobino/EclipseTrainingSlides/tracecompass/slides.md

 - All the views are empty
 	- **The analysis probably does not create any latency data**
 <br><br>
-- Next slide: viewing the XML file
+- Let's take a look at the XML file

 ---
-title: Execercise:Edit the analysis
+title: Exercise: Edit the analysis
-subtitle:
 content_class: smaller

-- Open the file in an editor
+- Open the XML file (using Edit)
 - The file contains an action that creates latency data (segments) in the file
 ~~~xml
     <action id="processing_endeded">